MarcMaslen/Capstone-Project-2023/README.md

 Welcome to my final year Capstone project done in 2023!

-I did this project as I wanted to build a product which would be my game and then sell / distrubute this game and record my data.
-I needed a why to market it and thought a react.js website would be a great way to also add to my project and improve my web development skills at the same time.
+My project was a Unity game and a React.js Website.
+I wanted the game to act as my product and website was for marketing and distribution of the game.
+Medieval Magic was built in C# using blender aswell to make my models and I used Javascript, CSS and HTML to make my website.

+Here is the website URL - https://medievalmagicgame.com/